-Treatment for a frozen shoulder typically necessitates an aggressive mixture of non-steroidal anti-inflammatory medications, steroidal injection (s) directly into the affected shoulder joint, and physical therapy.
-Frozen shoulder, aka adhesive capsulitis, can become a permanent or chronic condition without a forceful treatment program.
+Treatment for a frozen shoulder typically necessitates an aggressive mixture of non-steroidal anti-inflammatory medications, steroidal injections directly into the affected shoulder joint, and physical therapy.
+A frozen shoulder, or adhesive capsulitis, can become permanent or chronic without a forceful treatment program.

 Diligent physical therapy for a frozen shoulder is often essential for recovery.
 A physiotherapist will administer ultrasound, electrical stimulation, range of motion exercise maneuvers, stretching, ice packs, and possibly strengthening exercises.
 A treatment program consisting of physical therapy for a frozen shoulder may require weeks to months for improvement, depending on the damage to the tissues inside and around the affected shoulder joint.

 People with frozen shoulders must avoid re-injury to the shoulder tissues during rehabilitation.
 Such people should avoid abrupt movements or lifting weights with an affected shoulder.

 Sometimes, frozen shoulders are challenging to treat.
 Patients with a firm, frozen shoulder may be considered for the release of scar tissue through arthroscopic surgery for frozen shoulder or manipulation of the scarred shoulder under anesthesia.
 This manipulation is performed to destroy the joint capsule’s scar tissue physically.
 It holds the risk of crashing the arm bone, known as a humerus fracture.
 For patients undergoing manipulation, it is vital to participate in an active shoulder exercise program after the procedure.
 Only constant stress on the shoulder will optimize mobility and functionality.

 A corticosteroid injection into the shoulder joint for treatment of frozen shoulder